-He adds that the plan is to be individual.
-“We don’t want to go toe to toe with the banks and main leasing companies.
+He adds that the plan is to offer a USP.
+“We don’t want to go toe-to-toe with the banks and main leasing companies.
 But we do want to oﬀer a very fast point of sale, through e-sign payout through broker-lenders in the hard and soft asset section.”

 A European business

-The challenges that PEAC have are consolidating and building its European business, which involve handling local cultures in diﬀerent disciplines.
+The challenges that PEAC have are consolidating and building its European business, which involves handling local cultures in diﬀerent disciplines.

 Europe will look.”